-For more information, refer to the HSU Student Handbook: https://www.hsutx.edu/student-life/campus-safety/campus-regulations/
+For more information, refer to the HSU Student Handbook: Campus Regulations - Hardin-Simmons University

 Participation in Graduation Exercises:

 All candidates for degrees are requested to participate in the commencement ceremony.

 Incomplete grades must be completed by the deadlines of April 15 (May graduation) and November 15 (December graduation).
 Students with any graduation requirements not completed by these dates will be excluded from walking at their respective graduation ceremony.